mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 * [http://raspberrypi:8000/](http://raspberrypi:8000/)

+Its interface looks like this:

 {{<img src="key-mime-pi-interface.png" alt="Screenshot of Key Mime Pi web interface" caption="Key Mime Pi web interface awaiting input" maxWidth="650px">}}

-If you type into your browser, the keys you type will appear on the machine connected to the Pi.
+And like, magic, when you type into your browser, the keys will appear on the machine connected to the Pi.

 {{<img src="key-mime-pi-usage.jpg" alt="Key Mime Pi transmitting keystrokes from the browser" caption="Key Mime Pi allows you to send keystrokes through the browser to a remote computer.">}}